dkhan0103/acsproject/README.md

 - [Using GitHub action for automation](#using-github-action-for-automation)

-## Using Terraform to Deploy Two webserver in public subnet and two in private subnet
+## Using Terraform to Deploy 4 webserver in public subnet and 2 in private subnet

 Instructions on using Terraform to deploy two web servers in public and private subnets.